 - What do you envision when you think about historical texts?

 Historical documents are important sources of information for verifying and understanding what happened in the past.
 They make up the historical record.

-Sometimes these documents include things like court transcripts or official forms like birth and death records.
+Sometimes, these documents include court transcripts or official forms like birth and death records.